 You can paddle past ancient temples, and many villages unchanged by the centuries.
 You can also paddle on Ha Long Bay and visit Cambodia’s Angkor Wat, another UNESCO World Heritage Site.

 While there is plenty to do on a trip like this, you probably won’t run across any surfers playing “Ride of the Valkyries.”
 And you definitely don’t want to shoot any tigers.
-(Just be careful about stepping out of the boat without your guide).
+Just be careful about stepping out of the boat without your guide!

 This is another kayak trip that’s been on my bucket list for a while now.

 Dreams of Vava’u‘s crystal clear waters, sparkling sand beaches and hidden marine caves, combined with the chance of seeing whales and dolphins while plying the warm South Pacific waters, tug at my spray skirt in an enticing manner.

 If that’s not enough, there’s excellent snorkeling on all of the islands you visit.
 It’s kind of like Tonga’s version of kayaking off the coast of Belize.

 The Kerala region of India is known for its restful spas and healing waters.
-But you can also kayak there in its backwaters, which can make a great experience even greater.
+But you can also kayak or canoe through its world-renowned backwaters, which can make a great experience even greater.